Siblings need to have a good relationship because they are the only people in the world who grow up with you and can be lifelong friends and support.

 Parents also need to make sure that they spend some one-on-one time with each child as often as possible.
 For some families, maybe a few minutes a week or a long day once a month.

 It’s also helpful to remind the older sibling that they weren’t ready to play big kid games when they were that age.
-Sometimes it may be easier to play games that are easier for the younger sibling to participate in.
+Sometimes it may be easier to play games or with toys (like a toy kitchen) that are easier for the younger sibling to participate in.

 If your child is struggling with the extra responsibility, take a mental inventory and make sure you are not leaning too much on the older sibling for help.
 Make sure to praise them when they help willingly.